Aortic Aneurysm Surgery

 Westchester Heart and Vascular's Aortic Aneurysm team has the most combined experience in managing and treating complex aortic disease in New York and some of the most experience in the country.

-Our team consists of international experts who write and speak around the world about their vast experience and expertise with all aspects of open and endovascular (stents) of the entire aorta, including valve-sparing root replacements, full aortic arch replacements, the use of hypothermic selective cerebral perfusion, the use of hypothermic circulatory arrest, thoracoabdominal replacements and many re-operative procedures.
+Our team consists of international experts who write and speak around the world about their vast experience and expertise with all aspects of open and endovascular (stents) of the entire aorta, including valve-sparing root replacements, full aortic arch replacements, the use of hypothermic selective cerebral perfusion, thoracoabdominal replacements and many re-operative procedures.

 What Is the Aorta?